donaldRwilliams/BGGM/README.md

 Structure Learning
 ------------------

-By structure learning we are referring to selecting the graph (i.e., the edge set *E*), which consists of those edges determinedto be non-zero.
+By structure learning we are referring to selecting the graph (i.e., the edge set *E*), which consists of those edges determined to be non-zero.
 For demonstrative purposes, we consider a relatively small number of variables (*p* = 5).
 This The package **BGGM** offers a convenient analytic solution for estimating GGMs.
 It is implemented with:

 ``` r
 # load pacakges